 OBS has a setting of Multi-adapter compatibility which is meant for computers involving SLI or Crossfire technology.
-SLI/Crossfire is technologies by NVIDIA/AMD which allows users to connect two graphics cards instead of one and utilize them both in your gameplay or applications.
+SLI/Crossfire is technology by NVIDIA/AMD which allows users to connect two graphics cards instead of one and utilize them both in their gameplay or applications.
 Enabling this feature seemed to have fixed the issue of black screen in OBS instantly.

 The funny thing is that this fixed the black screen in computers that don’t even have SLI/Crossfire technology installed.
 To conclude, we can safely say this is a bug in OBS and you have to enable multi-adapter compatibility whether or not you have SLI/Crossfire.
 You can easily enable this option by selecting the stream and clicking on the gears icon.
 A new window will pop up from where you can check the option.

 Overclocking allows you to increase the clock rate of your processor until it reaches the threshold temperature set by the manufacturer.
 Once it reaches the temperature, the clock speed returns to default so it is cooled down.
 After it reaches the optimal temperature, its clock speed is increased again and the cycle continues.
 Overclocking allows users to have better framerates and performance but they aren’t without their share of issues.